nimiq/safe/README.md

 # Using x-elements

 X-elements are custom tags that become part of your HTML markup and expose special features and functionality, like little widgets but also complex layouts and user interface elements.
 You can create x-elements or reuse x-elements of others.
 The markup is just like regular HTML tags, but to make sure HTML tags are not named the same, x-elements usually have an "x" in front of it (recommended, not required).
 So you're going to write plain HTML markup and hide all the extra functionality in a package associated with that x-element.
-This approach makes your app super modular, and modules are reusable in other apps, plus.
+This approach makes your app super modular, and modules are reusable in other apps.

 ## x-element API
 Each x-element comes with the fundamental functionality: creating an element, finding elements, and handling events.